themorlan/openREM/docs/netdicom-qr.rst

   report) will be retrieved instead of images that could actually be used (for example with mammography and digital radiographs).
 Therefore this option should be used with caution!
 * **Check station name include/exclude at study level** *default not ticked*: Change this setting to enable checking of station name include/exclude at study level instead of series level.
-This addresses :issue:`772` as some studies will have different station name information at study level than at series level - if both levels are checked it is impossible to get the desired response.
+This addresses issue :issue:`772` as some studies will have different station name information at study level than at series level - if both levels are checked it is impossible to get the desired response.